BoldGrid/boldgrid-staging/README.md

 ### 1.3.0.2 In progress ###
 * Bug fix:		JIRA WPB-2685	Active pages showing as menu options in Staging Customizer.
+* Bug fix:		JIRA WPB-2686	New staged pages created in Customizer are not saved as staged.

 ### 1.3.0.1 ###
 * Bug fix:		JIRA WPB-2667	Staging switcher missing from Customizer in WordPress 4.7